Muhajir

 Cultural Proverbs Sayings

-Common proverbs include 'Ilm se zyada koi daulat nahi' (There is no wealth greater than knowledge) and 'Sabra ka phal meetha hota hai' (The fruit of patience is sweet).
+Common proverbs include 'Ilm se zyada koi daulat nahi' (There is no wealth greater than knowledge), reflecting the community's emphasis on education.

 Naming Conventions And Terms Of Address